Yorkville, Illinois: 2020 census

+Income

 The median income for a household in the city was $101,245, and the median income for a family was $102,368.
 Males had a median income of $63,750 versus $44,472 for females.
 The per capita income for the city was $35,449.
 About 4.6% of families and 6.6% of the population were below the poverty line, including 12.9% of those under age 18 and 3.8% of those age 65 or over.

 Economy

 The William Wrigley Company has a large manufacturing facility in Yorkville.
 Wrigley planned to start making Skittles in Yorkville.
 It planned to invest about $50 million to expand its Yorkville factory by 145,000 square feet.

 Parks and recreation

 Raging Waves waterpark, the self-proclaimed largest waterpark in Illinois, is in Yorkville.
 It opened in 2008 and owns about 45 acre of property.

 The Marge Cline Whitewater Park (on the Fox River) opened in 2010.
 It is the only whitewater park of its kind in Illinois, similar to East Race in South Bend, Indiana.
 It offers opportunities for freestyle kayaking, slalom kayaking and river tubing.
 It is named after Marge Cline, former president of American Whitewater (1982–1988), National Board of Directors of American Canoe Association, President of Midwest Division of ACA, and member of the Chicago Whitewater association.